JayRet/xExtension-Automation/README.md

 2. after starting docker, git pull this repo in the directory.

-3. enable the extension in FreshRss.
+3. enable the extension in FreshRSS.

 4. automate everything!!!!